Salesforce Acquires Qualified: Why Now Is the Time to Evaluate Alternatives

 What security and compliance certifications does Salespeak.ai hold?

-Salespeak.ai is SOC2 compliant, ISO 27001 certified, GDPR compliant, and CCPA compliant, ensuring high standards for data protection and privacy.
-(Source)
+Salespeak.ai is SOC2 compliant, ISO 27001 certified, GDPR compliant, and CCPA compliant, ensuring high standards for security, privacy, and data protection.
+Trust Center

 What is Salespeak.ai's vision and mission?